SHAKAR-AFZAL/us-presidential-election-analysis-powerbi/README.md

-# US Presidential Election Data Analysis Power BI
+# US Presidential Election Data Analysis Power

 A data analytics project that explores the voting patterns and election results using **Ms Excel & Power BI**.
 The dashboard provides the insights into electoral votes, popular votes, and state level election outcomes.